autometrics-dev/autometrics-py/examples/README.md

 # autometrics-py examples

-You should be able to run each example by running `python examples/<example>.py` from the root of the repo.
+You should be able to run each example by executing `python examples/<example>.py` from the root of the repo.

 You can change the base url for Prometheus links via the `PROMETHEUS_URL` environment variable.
-For example:
+So, if your local Prometheus were on a non-default port, like 9091, you would run:

 ```sh
 PROMETHEUS_URL=http://localhost:9091/ python examples/example.py